radstu-dio/lip-portfolio/README.md

 `loader`: Optional.
 A custom loader component to display while data is being fetched.
 `error`: Optional.
 A custom error component to display if fetching data fails.
+`apiBaseUrl`: Required.
+The backend api url.
+`accessId`: Required.
+The portfolio access id.
+`isDraft`: Required. whether you would like to fetch draft changes or not.

 Example: